The Number One Reason People Give Up On Their Dreams Boil Down To This

 Why Deadlines Once Mattered

 The Deadline Illusion wasn't created by accident.
-There was a time when deadlines mattered because our society didn't have as many options historically as we do today.
-These changes have dissolved the circumstances that once held these changes true.
+There was a time when deadlines mattered because our society had fewer options than it does today.
+These changes have dissolved the circumstances that once made them true.

 Acknowledging that reality has changed is the first step to overcoming these illusions.
 Before we discuss further steps, here are the major factors that influenced the prominence of these illusions: